aibolem/wiki.wunjo.wladradchenko.ru/File-is-too-big.md

 In this code, `retries` refer to the number of attempts to check file upload to `.wunjo/tmp`, while `delay` signifies the waiting time between each attempt.

 Utilize these parameters to tailor your application's behavior according to your requirements.

+Additionally, don't forget that you can reduce the file resolution or split it into several small ones for faster loading and processing.